sepehrshrz/n-Queens/README.md

-problem solving of 8 queens with recursive function in golang
+problem solving of n queens with recursive function in golang
 # n-Queens